Let's crack skating!

 you can reintroduce the ‘skate kick’, to accelerate or to climb hills, and it acts to drive the second leg forwards.
 But now the ‘skate kick’ is used to accelerate you from 15 km/h to 20 km/h whereas, previously, you’d used it to get to 15 km/h,

-You can go to the Olympics or Masters World Championships and, when you do exceedingly well, you can mention A.A.
-Pervert in your celebratory post-race interviews.
+You can go to the Olympics or Masters World Championships and do exceedingly well.
 Simples!